Altinn/altinn-studio-docs/content/broker/50. Solution Architecture/80. Realization of capabilities and features/20 Authentication and Authorization/_index.en.md

 * [Altinn Authentication](https://docs.altinn.studio/authentication/)
 * [Altinn Authorization](https://docs.altinn.studio/authorization/).

+## Authentication

+In order to authenticate to the API, you need to use a Maskinporten token as a bearer token.
+You should use delegated tokens as described [here](https://samarbeid.digdir.no/maskinporten/konsument-delegert-til-leverandor/120).

 TBD: More excplicit reference to the updated Maskinporten and Altinn Authorization solution architecture documentation.